Kimserey/BlogArchive/20170819_router_canactivate.md

 The consequence of this behaviour is that the constructor and OnInit function are only called once, the first time the component is instantiated.

 Another important point is that a new value is pushed to the `Observable` route params.
 Therefore is the component is accessible through multiple routes, it is better to use the route params as `Observable` instead of the snapshot.

+# Conclusion

+Today we saw what were the differences between the Angular route `CanActivate` guard and `CanActivateChild` guard.
+We also saw in which situation we could end up in a deadlock when the guard never end and the navigations never occur.
+Lastly we saw in which situation components were instantiated and when new values on the route params observable get pushed.
+Hope this post was helpful, if you have any question leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
+See you next time!